salilab/IHMValidation/README.md

 ## Common errors in the installation process

-One common error, depending on your OS and webdriver is from bokeh/selenium.
+1. One common error, depending on your OS and webdriver is from bokeh/selenium.
 This error is usually displayed as:

 - `RuntimeError: Neither firefox and geckodriver nor a variant of chromium browser and chromedriver are available on system PATH.
 You can install the former with 'conda install -c conda-forge firefox geckodriver'.`

 This error originates from converting htmls to svgs.
 Please install/update your webdriver.
 You can do this by adding pre-installed binaries to path variable or install packages using the suggested conda command.

+2. Another potential error could arise from having another env variable file or not having the file in the same directory.
+This error is displayed as:

+- `ValueError: UndefinedValueError('{} not found.
+Declare it as envvar or define a default value.'.format(option)).`

+A solution to this error is using Autoconfig of decouple library to add the path to your .env file.
+See this [`stackoverflow post`](https://stackoverflow.com/questions/43570838/how-do-you-use-python-decouple-to-load-a-env-file-outside-the-expected-paths) for specific details.

 ## Information